On Information Controls: Some examples

 This is a classical example in algorithmic game theory, see e.g. \cite{Braess_2005,Roughgarden_2016}.
 Consider a network consisting of four nodes, as shown in Fig.\ref{fig:a}.
-There are two independent routes connecting node $A$ to node $D$, each with a cost of $1 + x$, where $x$ is the traffic load on that route and $c(x)$ represents the cost.
-Since the two paths are identical, rational drivers acting on their own interest will evenly split the traffic between the two routes.
-With a total traffic of $1$ unit, at equilibrium, $x=0.5$ on $AB$ and $CD$, and each driver ends up incurring a cost of $1.5$ units .
+There are two independent routes, $A\to B\to D$ and $A\to C\to D$, connecting Node $A$ to Node $D$.
+Each edge bears a cost $c(x)$, where $x$ is the traffic load on that edge.
+Assume the total traffic is $1$ unit, and each driver wants to choose a route to minimize the total cost.
+By a simple analysis, there is a unique equilibrium: $x=0.5$ on each route, and each driver ends up incurring a cost of $1.5$ units .

-Now, suppose someone tries to reduce traffic costs by adding a new, fast, zero-cost link between the midpoints $B$ and $C$ of the existing two routes, as shown in Fig.\ref{fig:b}, where the new edge $BC$ has a constant cost of $c(x)=0$.
+Now, suppose someone tries to reduce traffic costs by adding a new, fast, zero-cost link between the midpoints $B$ and $C$ of the existing two routes, as shown in Fig.\ref{fig:b}, where the new edge $BC$ has no cost: $c(x)=0$.
+Alternatively, in our context, we may reinterpret this as that the edge BC was already there, but the information of its existence is newly disclosed.
+By direct analysis, we see that the unique equilibrium in this new setting is that all drivers take the route $A\to B\to C\to D$, which leads to a total cost of $2$ units for each driver.
+That is, by adding a new edge (or by disclosing a new information), the cost at equilibrium increases for all drivers.

-Although this change appears beneficial, it alters the behavior of selfish drivers.
-A new route $ABCD$ now becomes available, which is never more costly than the original two and the cost is strictly less when only a portion of the traffic uses it.
-As a result, all drivers are motivated to switch to this new path.
-However, this shift causes heavy congestion on the shared segments $AB$ and $CD$ having traffic-dependent costs.
-Consequently, at equilibrium $x=1$ on $AB$ and $CD$, and every driver now experiences a total cost of $2$ units—higher than without the new link.